learn-co-curriculum/phase-0-pac-1-booleans/README.md

 !!:i_once_saw_a_poodle_play_racquetball #=> true
 ```

-This is a way for programmers to say to other programmers "Hey, I'm being
+This is a way for programmers to say to other programmers "Hey, I'm being clever
-clever here and am using a truthy value but I _really_ intend to derive a
+here and am using a truthy value but I _really_ intend to derive a `true` /
-`true` / `false` value from it."
+`false` value from it."

-> **What's with "Bang?"** Programmers, being lazy people, thought that
-> "exclamation point" was too long to say, so it became "bang".
+> **What's with "Bang?"** Programmers, being lazy people, thought that "exclamation point" was too long to say, so it became "bang".

 ## Identify Truthy and Falsey Values in Ruby

 This concept is ***so*** important we're going to repeat it:

-> **IMPORTANT**: Ruby will treat anything that is `false` or `nil` as falsey;
-> all other things, even things you've not heard of yet, are treated as truthy
+> **IMPORTANT**: Ruby will treat anything that is `false` or `nil` as falsey; all other things, even things you've not heard of yet, are treated as truthy

 ## Join Boolean Expressions with AND

 In Ruby `&&` ("double-ampersand") represents "AND."
 For an `&&` ("and") to
-evaluate to `true`, both values on either side of the symbol must evaluate to
+evaluate to `true`, the values on either side of the symbol must both evaluate
-`true`.
+to `true`.
 For example:

 ```ruby
 true && true #=> true